paulmooreparks/Xfer/README.md

 - `decimal` and `double` types ignore numeric formatting attributes to preserve fractional precision
 - Custom formatting respects the configured `ElementStylePreference` for syntax style

-## Processing Instructions and Dynamic Content
+### Processing Instructions and Dynamic Content

 XferLang supports Processing Instructions (PIs) that provide metadata and configuration for documents.
 PIs are special elements that control parsing behavior, define document metadata, and enable powerful dynamic content features.
-The PI system is fully extensible, allowing you to create custom instructions for specialized use cases.
+The processing-instruction system is fully extensible, allowing you to create custom instructions for specialized use cases.

 ### Built-in Processing Instructions

 XferLang includes several built-in PIs that address common document needs:

-#### Document Metadata PI
+#### Document Metadata - `document`

-The `document` PI stores metadata about the XferLang document itself and must appear first if present:
+The `document` processing instruction stores metadata about the XferLang document itself and must appear first if present:

 ```xfer
 <! document {